ecki/docs.milagro.io-english/mfa/mobile-sdk-ios/milagro-mfa-mobile-sdk-authentication-methods.md

 #### Return Status

- - OK - Successful Authentication
+**OK:** Successful Authentication
- - INCORRECT_PIN - Authentication failed because of an incorrect PIN code.
-After the third (configurable in the RPS) unsuccessful authentication attempt, the method still returns status INCORRRECT_PIN but the user state is set to BLOCKED.
- - INCORRECT_ACCESS_NUMBER - The authentication failed because of incorrect Access Number.
+**INCORRECT_PIN:** Authentication failed because of an incorrect PIN code.
+After the third (configurable in the RPS) unsuccessful authentication attempt, the method still returns status INCORRRECT_PIN but the user state is set to BLOCKED.</br>     **INCORRECT_ACCESS_NUMBER:** The authentication failed because of incorrect Access Number.

 #### Examples